Frances Arnold: Personal life

 Arnold lives in La Cañada Flintridge, California.
-She was married to James E. Bailey who died of cancer in 2001.
-They had a son named James Bailey.
+She was married to James E. Bailey from 1987 to 1991, who died of cancer in 2001.
+The couple had James Howard Bailey (born in 1990).
+Her stepson Sean Bailey is an American film and television producer.
+He has been the president of Walt Disney Studios Motion Picture Production since his appointment in 2010.
 Arnold was herself diagnosed with breast cancer in 2005 and underwent treatment for 18 months.

-Arnold was in a common-law marriage with Caltech astrophysicist Andrew E. Lange, beginning in 1994, and they had two sons, William and Joseph.
+Arnold was in a common-law marriage with Caltech astrophysicist Andrew E. Lange, beginning in 1994, and they had two sons, William Andrew Lange (1995) and Joseph Inman Lange (1997).
 Lange committed suicide in 2010 and one of their sons, William Lange-Arnold, died in an accident in 2016.
+Her father, William Howard Arnold died in 2015.

 Her hobbies include traveling, scuba diving, skiing, dirt-bike riding, and hiking.